elisneva/salon-appointment/README.md

 <h6>Complete the tasks below</h6>
 <ul>

-    You should create a database named salon
+    ✔️You should create a database named salon

-    <li>You should connect to your database, then create tables named customers, appointments, and services</li>
+    ✔️You should connect to your database, then create tables named customers, appointments, and services

-    <li>Each table should have a primary key column that automatically increments</li>
+    Each table should have a primary key column that automatically increments

-    <li>Each primary key column should follow the naming convention, table_name_id.
+    Each primary key column should follow the naming convention, table_name_id.
 For example, the customers table should have a customer_id key.
-Note that there’s no s at the end of customer</li>
+Note that there’s no s at the end of customer

-    <li>Your appointments table should have a customer_id foreign key that references the customer_id column from the customers table</li>
+    Your appointments table should have a customer_id foreign key that references the customer_id column from the customers table

-    <li>Your appointments table should have a service_id foreign key that references the service_id column from the services table</li>
+    Your appointments table should have a service_id foreign key that references the service_id column from the services table

-    <li>Your customers table should have phone that is a VARCHAR and must be unique</li>
+    Your customers table should have phone that is a VARCHAR and must be unique

     <li>Your customers and services tables should have a name column</li>